Droit Chemin: Promotion

 The album's promotion became a source of tension with Koffi, who insisted that Ipupa prioritize Quartier Latin International's Danger de Mort over his solo work.
 Reports in the Congolese press suggested that their relationship deteriorated during this period, with speculation that Koffi considered revoking Ipupa's privileges within the band.
-Ipupa maintained publicly that he remained a full member of Quartier Latin International, though his increasing absences from the group's performances fueled rumors of an impending departure.
+Ipupa maintained publicly that he remained a full member of Quartier Latin International, though his increasing absences from the band's performances fueled rumors of an impending departure.
 On 15 September 2006, Le Phare reported that Ipupa and fellow member Ferré Gola had resigned from the band.

-Following the album's release, Ipupa promoted Droit Chemin at high-profile events in Kinshasa, including the launch of Thierry Michel's film Congo River, Beyond Darkness in December 2006 and the wedding celebration of Amédée Mwarabu Kiboko.
+Ipupa promoted Droit Chemin at high-profile events in Kinshasa, including the launch of Thierry Michel's film Congo River, Beyond Darkness in December 2006 and the wedding celebration of Amédée Mwarabu Kiboko.
 On 6 February 2007, he performed selections from the album at a Celtel award ceremony in Kinshasa.
 For Valentine's Day 2007, he staged a special concert in the city center with tickets priced at $50.
 Droit Chemin's most prominent promotional event took place on 7 April 2007, when Ipupa headlined a sold-out concert at the Olympia in Paris, making him the first Congolese solo artist of his generation to perform there, following Tabu Ley Rochereau (1970), Abeti Masikini (1973), and Koffi (1998).
-The concert, promoted with the support of Radio France Internationale, featured guest appearances by Krys, Benji, and Lokua Kanza, and included both his Quartier Latin International repertoire—such as "Éternellement" and "Ko-Ko-Ko-Ko"—and Droit Chemin tracks including "Naufra Ketch", "Cadenas", "Associé", and "Liputa".
+The concert, promoted with the support of Radio France Internationale, featured guest appearances by Krys, Benji, and Lokua Kanza, and included both his Quartier Latin International repertoire, such as "Éternellement" and "Ko-Ko-Ko-Ko", and Droit Chemin tracks including "Naufra Ketch", "Cadenas", "Associé", and "Liputa".